SebastiaanJohn/knn-memory-clipcap/blogpost.md

 ## Introduction

 <!-- Introduction: An analysis of the paper and its key components.
 Think about it as a nicely formatted review as you would see on OpenReview.net.
 It should contain one paragraph of related work as well. -->
-Image captioning is a multimodal task that involves generating textual descriptions of images.
-This research investigates a method called [ClipCap](https://arxiv.org/abs/2111.09734), which was explicitly proposed for this task, and explores the potential of enhancing this method by integrating long-range dependency handling into the model.
+__Image captioning__ is a multimodal task that involves generating textual descriptions of images.
+This research investigates a method called [ClipCap](https://arxiv.org/abs/2111.09734), explicitly proposed for this task, and explores the potential of enhancing this method by integrating long-range dependency handling into the model.

 ### ClipCap Summary

 The ClipCap method utilizes a pipeline of pre-trained models to generate captions for images.
 This pipeline consists of the [CLIP](https://arxiv.org/abs/2103.00020) model, a mapping network, and a pre-trained language model (LM), namely [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf).
-The CLIP image encoder extracts high-level information from the visual data, while the pre-trained LM generates the caption.
-The mapping network serves as a bridge between the two, linking the latent spaces of the two models.
+The CLIP image encoder extracts high-level information from the visual data while the pre-trained LM generates the caption.
+The mapping network bridges the two, linking the latent spaces of the two models.

 More specifically, for a given image, the CLIP image encoder generates an embedding containing high-level information about the image.
-This embedding is passed through the mapping network to obtain a so-called "prefix", a list of embeddings associated with the image content.
-Finally, the prefix embeddings are used as input to GPT-2, which will generate the caption in an autoregressive manner.
+This embedding is passed through the mapping network to obtain a so-called "prefix," a list of embeddings associated with the image content.
+Finally, the prefix embeddings are used as input to GPT-2, which will generate the caption autoregressively.

 <!-- ### Motivation

 Moreover, the ClipCap model pipeline is modular, allowing for the swift adaptation or replacement of the CLIP endoder and GPT-2 decoder models.
 This feature enables the pipeline model to be easily adapted for different tasks, but this capability was not explored in the original paper.
 This coud be a nice aspect to review in ablation studies to understand the model's underlying mechanisms better. -->

 ### Main results

 The authors experiment with two different training procedures for the ClipCap model pipeline.
 In the first approach, the CLIP model is kept static, GPT-2 is fine-tuned, and the mapping network is an MLP that is trained from scratch.
-In the second approach, the CLIP and GPT-2 models are kept static, and the mapping network is a transformer encoder that is is trained from scratch.
-The authors found that the first approach often yielded better results, but required more training time.
+In the second approach, the CLIP and GPT-2 models are kept static, and the mapping network is a transformer encoder that is trained from scratch.
+The authors found that the first approach often yielded better results but required more training time.

-Both approaches were evaluated on the [Conceptual Captions](https://aclanthology.org/P18-1238.pdf), [NoCaps](https://arxiv.org/abs/1812.08658), and [COCO](https://arxiv.org/abs/1405.0312) datasets, achieing state-of-the-art performance while requiring significantly less training time and data than previous methods.
-Additionally, the ClipCap architecture is simpler and faster than earlier methods.
+Both approaches were evaluated on the [Conceptual Captions](https://aclanthology.org/P18-1238.pdf), [NoCaps](https://arxiv.org/abs/1812.08658), and [COCO](https://arxiv.org/abs/1405.0312) datasets, achieving state-of-the-art performance while requiring significantly less training time and data than previous methods.
+Additionally, the ClipCap architecture is more straightforward and faster than earlier methods.

 ### Additional Results

-Multiple other experiments were conducted to gain insight into when ClipCap performs well and when it does not.
-For example, the authors found that fine-tuning the LM results in a much more expressive model, but that this model is more susceptible to overfitting.
-Additionally, an interpretability study was conducted to further understand the model's inner workings, in which the prefix embeddings are interpreted as a sequence of tokens.
-It was found that the interpretation is meaningful when both the mapping network and the LM are trained, but that it becomes essentially unreadable when only the mapping network is trained.
-The authors hypothesize that this happens because the network is also charged with maneuvering the fixed LM.
+Multiple other experiments were conducted to determine when ClipCap performs well and when not.
+For example, the authors found that fine-tuning the LM results in a much more expressive model but that this model is more susceptible to overfitting.
+Additionally, an interpretability study was conducted to understand further the model's inner workings, in which the prefix embeddings are interpreted as a sequence of tokens.
+It was found that the interpretation is meaningful when both the mapping network and the LM are trained but that it becomes essentially unreadable when only the mapping network is trained.
+The authors hypothesize this happens because the network also maneuvers the fixed LM.

 ### Ablation Studies

-To verify and motivate ClipCap's design choices, the authors conducted multiple ablation studies.
-They found that the mapping network is crucial for the model's performance, and that a Transformer architecture is superior when the LM is frozen, while an MLP is more effective when also fine-tuning the LM.
-Furthermore, the prefix length was found to be a crucial hyperparameter; a prefix that is too short results in a lack of expressiveness, while a prefix that is too long results in a very large model that is slow to train.
+The authors conducted multiple ablation studies to verify and motivate ClipCap's design choices.
+They found that the mapping network is crucial for the model's performance and that a Transformer architecture is superior when the LM is frozen, while an MLP is more effective when also fine-tuning the LM.
+Furthermore, the prefix length was a crucial hyperparameter; a prefix that is too short results in a lack of expressiveness, while a prefix that is too long results in a huge model that is slow to train.

 ### Related Work

 TODO